mathiasmeeusengt/oca_modules_table/docs/_build/html/_sources/user_guide/uses.rst.txt

 "Write review".
 This clickable link is in the last column of a module record.
 Clicking on it will take you to a form, here you can assign a number and write a review.
 Optionally, you can check a checkbox to delete previous reviews.
-If this is left unchecked, new reviews will be pasted behind existing ones, seperated by '||'.
+If this is left unchecked, new reviews will be pasted behind existing ones, separated by '||'.
 When de module is graded and a review is written, click on 'Place review'.
 This will save the review.
 New scores are not added to old scores, and only the last score will be shown.